 In addition, we also work in Nepal, Uganda, Tanzania and Malawi to provide free access to fistula and prolapse surgery treatment.

 2. Family Planning

-Most maternal deaths are preventable and the 2014 UN report on MDGs states, “there must be a concerted effort to ensure universal access to both skilled antenatal care and effective interventions, enhanced to include access to family planning, and information and services for reproductive health, especially in vulnerable populations.”
 Enabling women to make informed decisions about whether and when to have children reduces unintended pregnancies as well as maternal and newborn deaths.
 It also increases educational and economic opportunities for women and leads to healthier families and communities.
-However, more than 220 million women in developing countries who don’t want to get pregnant lack access to contraceptives and voluntary family planning information and services.
+However, more than 220 million women in developing countries lack access to contraceptives and voluntary family planning information and services.

-We have worked with Marie Stopes and Spacim Pikinini in PNG to provide insertion of a 4 year sub dermal contraceptive implant to women who are keen to plan their families, in the post-natal wards of two general hospitals and on several islands of PNG.
-We also support implants in Kenya, Uganda and Congo.
+We work with Marie Stopes and Spacim Pikinini in PNG to provide insertion of a 4 year sub dermal contraceptive implant to women who are keen to plan their families, in the post-natal wards of four general hospitals and on several islands of PNG.
+We also support family planning initiatives in Kenya, Uganda and Congo.